msunil10052/Regression-Models/README.md

 This is the Repository for Machine Learning and Deep Learning Models to predict a continuous-valued attribute associated with an object.
 The objective of case study is to compare various models with minimal feature engineering techniques.

-Here we will address the problem using Generalized Linear Models, Tree based algorithms, Ensemble Methods and Neural Network based Methods
+Here we will address the problem using Linear Regression, Generalized Linear Models (ridge/lasso regression), Tree based algorithms, Ensemble Methods and Neural Network based Methods

 ## Problem Statement
 Your client is the city council of Boston, MA.
 The council shared with you the attached data set and a data dictionary.
 The Boston city council leadership is interested in understanding the drivers behind the value of houses in Boston and are looking for data-driven recommendations on how they can increase the value of housing.